tytydraco/yessleep/out/Pottsvilles_Easter_Egg_Hunt_Of_1980.md

 I can still remember it like it was yesterday.

-At the time, I was nine years old.

-Like the other kids my age, I was excited about the upcoming Easter Egg Hunt.
+At the time, I was nine years old and like the other kids my age, I was excited about the upcoming Easter Egg Hunt.

 That year, I was determined to collect the most eggs and beat Susie Jenkins' previous record.